ethan-lamwah/earls-assignment/bigquery_sample/README.md

 ### Configure ADC setup in django `settings.py`

 The default ADC is set to use `./credentials/application_default_credentials.json` as User credentials.

+***(You have to provide your own credentials at the location since the defualt credential is revoked.
+Otherwise, you need to configue the django settings.py as below).***

 If you wish to [provide your own credentials set-up](https://cloud.google.com/docs/authentication/provide-credentials-adc) like [service account](https://cloud.google.com/docs/authentication/application-default-credentials#attached-sa), simply set `USE_GCLOUD_APPLICATION_DEFAULT_CREDENTIALS` in django `settings.py` to `False`.